bcgsc/aahash_paper/README.md

    ninja install
    ```

-4. Export install directory if you use a build system like meson, CMake, autoconf
+4. Export install directory if you use a build system like meson, CMake, and autoconf.
    ```
    export CPPFLAGS="-isystem /path/to/aahash_paper/install/include $CPPFLAGS"
    export LDFLAGS="-L/path/to/aahash_paper/install/lib -lbtllib $LDFLAGS"
-   # you will also have to link the library.
-Check build system documentation
+   # you may also have to link the library.
+Consult build system documentation
    # meson code example in meson.build
    link_args = [ '-lbtllib' ]
    executable('some_executable',